An optimization-free approximation Framework for Connected and Automated Vehicles Eco-Trajectory Planning Under limited computing capacity: Numerical study

-Upon examining Figures \ref{Fig.18} to \ref{Fig.25}, it becomes evident that the first vehicle unable to travel through the intersection within the current effective green phase tends to decelerate in advance.
-They maintain a slower but steady speed to navigate the intersection, thereby avoiding any stop during the red phase in heuristic trajectory planning.
-Conversely, in the benchmark, the vehicle prefers to maintain its original speed and suddenly decelerate just before the stop line.
-Considering the car-following behavior, as a result, the benchmark exhibits a relatively larger average deceleration and acceleration for all vehicles that are unable to cross the intersection within the current effective green phase.
-This, in turn, leads to higher fuel consumption and less smooth trajectories.
-These findings highlight three key aspects.
-Firstly, heuristic trajectory planning significantly smoothens the trajectory under different MPRs.
-Moreover, as shown in Figure \ref{Fig.27}, fuel consumption decreases by 42.25\%, 45.31\%, 48.58\%, and 46.68\% under different MPRs ranging from 50\% to 100\%, respectively.
-Notably, heuristic trajectory planning yields greater energy savings at higher MPRs.
-Secondly, Figure \ref{Fig.26} demonstrates that the average processing time for heuristic planning to generate a trajectory for a single CAV remains below 1 ms across all MPRs.
-This level of computational efficiency is exceptionally high compared to almost all current methods.
-The efficiency stems from the fact that heuristic planning in our heuristic framework does not require the repeated calculation of eco-trajectories for multiple CAVs.
-Instead, heuristic planning identifies the best feasible solution from a solution set, with most of the optimization and calculation processes performed during the pre-computing phase.
-The remarkably high computational efficiency of heuristic trajectory planning provides robust support for dynamic trajectory planning.
-Thirdly, Figure \ref{Fig.27} demonstrates that the difference upper bound between the final solutions and theoretical optimal solutions is remarkably small.
-Here, the difference upper bound represents the absolute value of the fuel consumption discrepancy between the final solutions and theoretical optimal solutions.
-This difference upper bound is calculated based on Theorem 3, and it is important to note that exact theoretical optimal solutions are not obtained in our paper.
-Instead, a lower bound of optimal solutions is proven and provided.
-Consequently, the actual difference between the final and theoretical optimal solutions is even smaller than our experimental results suggest.
-The difference upper bound percentages under different MPRs are 5.10\%, 3.00\%, 1.42\%, and 3.12\%, respectively.
-Therefore, based on the findings, it can be concluded that the teMPC framework achieves both good computational quality and extremely high computational efficiency.
+After analyzing Figures \ref{Fig:18} to \ref{Fig:24}, it is clear that the first vehicle unable to travel through the intersection within the current effective green phase tends to decelerate in advance.
+They maintain a slower but steady speed to navigate the intersection, avoiding any stop during the red phase in heuristic trajectory planning.
+In contrast, the vehicle in the benchmark prefers to maintain its original speed and suddenly decelerate just before the stop line.
+Considering the car-following behavior, the benchmark exhibits a relatively larger average deceleration and acceleration for all vehicles that are unable to cross the intersection within the current effective green phase.
+This leads to higher fuel consumption and less smooth trajectories.
+Additionally, it's important to note that when a leading CAV is driving economically, as shown in figure \ref{Fig:25}, its follower, which is an HDV, may perceive its speed as too slow.
+As a result, the follower may choose to change lanes, accelerate, and then change back to the original lane to complete the overtaking.
+Making sudden lane changes and overtaking maneuvers can create a dangerous driving environment, especially in relatively low MPRs.